Interview: Datin Sharifah Ikhlas Syed Ismail Aljaffree, Director – Malaysia My Second Home Centre for Malaysia’s Ministry of Tourism and Culture

 There are many countries offering this kind of long stay programme, so we are competing with countries like Malta, Portugal, or even Thailand.
 So, everybody has their own niche.
 Malaysia in our case, besides the infrastructure, the beaches, the beautiful mountains we have; beside all these factors of consideration for this country, the most intrinsic value for which foreigners choose Malaysia is the people here: the warmth of the Malaysians.
 That’s what attracts them most.
 We welcome foreigners very well, so they always feel at home here.
 People settle down quickly here in Malaysia.

-Each Malaysian state also has its own character.
+Each Malaysian state also has its own characters.
 Kuala Lumpur, Selangor, Johor Bahru and Penang are among the popular states offering good lifestyle, where it’s easy for people to settle down, where they have good facilities and of course education centres for the children as well.

 What are the key benefits of joining this programme?